 For most projects we recruit physics majors; sometimes when a project needs specific expertise such as technical drawing, circuit design or involved computer programming, we will recruit engineering or computer science majors.
-In those cases, a Physics major or minor is strongly encouraged.
+In those cases, a Physics second major or minor is considered very positively.
 The people who will get the most out of working with us are those who would like to pursue a scientific career and / or PhD.
-Working in an active research group is an invaluable component of your resume for applying to graduate school, and many of our undergraduate assistants leave with publications, connections in the field, and strong reference letters.
+Working in an active research group is an invaluable component of developing your resume for applying to graduate school, and many of our undergraduate assistants leave with publications, connections within the field, and strong reference letters.

-We typically recruit new undergraduate assistants as sophomores or juniors, though freshmen who are especially enthusiastic are also encouraged.
+We typically recruit new undergraduate assistants as sophomores or juniors, though freshmen who are especially enthusiastic are also encouraged to make contact.